 The Center for Career Development is dedicated to uninterrupted services and assistance for students and alumni while Manhattanville College engages in hybrid learning.
 No matter where you are in your career exploration process, it’s never too early to start preparing for your future.
 Partner with us as you explore your passions, values, and goals.
 We’ll work with you to develop the skills and experiences needed to achieve the career of your dreams.

 Things that are NOT changing: Our values, our mission, and taking a student-centered approach.

-To ensure that the highest level of service is still available to our students, alumni and employers, the Career Development team has answered some of the most frequently asked questions about our ongoing operations.
+To ensure that the highest level of services is still available to our students, alumni, and employers, the Career Development team has answered some of the most frequently asked questions about our ongoing operations.

 All appointments will take place via phone or MS Office Teams.

 Once you’ve selected your appointment category and type, you’ll see an option to select your appointment medium in the upper right corner of your screen.

 Click to see if the appointment you’re scheduling can be hosted remotely.

 Once the meeting request is confirmed, the CCD counselor will send you an email invitation via Microsoft Teams.
 You do not need to have any software previously installed; the only requirement is a device with internet access.

 All events and career fairs will be virtual this fall.
 To stay informed about the status of events and programs, check Handshakeand RSVP to events of interest.
 Messaging will be shared with registered students and alumni including all details about how to attend virtually, if applicable.